 ~ Robert Orben

-Perceived value is of the utmost importance in our patients ability to accept treatment.
+Perceived value is the utmost importance in our patients ability to accept treatment.
 Every marketing plan finds where value is lost.
-Course III creates the vehicles to ensure no surprises from our patients and to increase professionalism in the office.
+Program 3 creates the vehicles to ensure no surprises from our patients and increase the professional basis of our office.